What is Idiopathic Hypersomnia (IH)?

 Other causes of Hypersomnia

-They will also look to rule out depression as a cause, though depression may manifest as part of a sleep disorder which is a complicating factor.
-Unfortunately, mental health issues and sleep disorders seem to go hand in hand.
+They will also look to rule out depression as a cause; however mental health issues and sleep disorders seem to go hand in hand.
 This is a big topic in its own right, and being addressed in the recent reclassification papers.

 Also, Insomnia may cause EDS but as good quality night-time sleep is part of the diagnosis, regular insomnia will rule out a diagnosis of IH.
 Insomnia can co-exist with Narcolepsy though, and is a useful differentiator.